uniVocity/univocity-examples/src/test/resources/README_template.md

 ### Obtaining a license ###

+uniVocity is free and can be used without a license.
+In this case, batch operations are disabled.
+To unleash the true power of uniVocity, we suggest you to obtain a license file.

+You can get a free 30-day trial immediately by simply creating a license request for your computer and sending it to us.
+To create a license request, you can execute one of the following classes from the `univocity-[your_version].jar`, as regular java applications:

+ 1. The graphical license request wizard: `com.univocity.LicenseRequestWizard` (if you have a graphical interface).
+ 2. The command-line license request script: `com.univocity.LicenseRequest` (if you want to execute from the command line)

-uniVocity will only run with a license file.
-Simply execute the `com.univocity.LicenseRequest` class from the `univocity` jar file and provide your details to generate a license request file.
+Once the license request process starts, provide your details to generate a license request file.
 Send your license request to licenses@univocity.com and you will receive your license file shortly after.

 Once you receive your `license.zip` file, all you need to do is to place it in your classpath so `uniVocity` can validate it and start up.
 You can also place the license file anywhere in your computer and invoke `Univocity.setLicensePath("/path/to/your/license.zip");` before starting the data integration engine.